scicloj/scicloj.github.io/content/en/blog/data-analysis-workshop-2025-05-10-initial-poll/index.md

 Following the maturing of the [Noj](https://scicloj.github.io/noj/) toolkit for Clojure data science, we are planning a workshop for people who are curious to learn the Clojure language for data analysis.

-Recently, Kira Howe gave a great [workshop](https://bobkonf.de/2025/howe.html) at the [BobKonf 2025](https://bobkonf.de/2025/en/) conference.
-Following that experience, we will now organize a longer workshop that will teach Clojure for data analysis from scratch.
+Recently, Kira Howe gave a great [workshop](https://bobkonf.de/2025/howe.html) about Clojure and Noj at the [BobKonf 2025](https://bobkonf.de/2025/en/) conference.
+Following that successful experience, we will now organize a longer workshop that will teach Clojure and Noj for data analysis from scratch.

 The [SciNoj Light](https://scicloj.github.io/docs/community/groups/scinoj-light/) conference schedule is emerging these days, with a fantastic set of talks.
 We want a broader audience to feel comfortable joining, and thus we wish to run a prep workshop one week earlier.